2020/21 Beginning of the year Information (Under Distance Learning)

 School Instruments: We do provide certain large and expensive instruments (i.e., tuba, baritone, French horn, bass clarinet, string bass, etc).
-We generally do not provide flute, clarinet, saxophone, trumpet, trombone, violin, or viola.
+We generally do not provide the “core” instruments, however we are fortunate to have a very limited supply of flute, clarinet, saxophone, trumpet, trombone, violin, or viola.

 Renting/Buying Instruments: I strongly recommend renting an instrument for the first 3 months.
-Do not be tempted by “Great Deals” over the inter-net, on-line auction sites, or large discount stores.
-The prices are cheap because the instruments are cheap.
-A cheap instrument is difficult to play and easily break.
+Family heirlooms are fine, but make sure they work!
+Do not be tempted by “Great Deals” over the internet, online auction sites, or large discount stores.
+The prices are cheap because the instruments are of unknown quality.
+These instruments are difficult to play and easily break.

 Mr Divita, Music Director, CMS